yellowdog/python-examples/README.md

 ## Dry-Running Work Requirement Submissions

 To examine the JSON that will actually be sent to the YellowDog API after all processing, use the `--dry-run` command line option when running `yd-submit`.
-This will print the JSON for the Work Requirement, followed by the JSON for the contents (Tasks) of each Task Group.
+This will print the fully processed JSON for the Work Requirement.
 Nothing will be submitted to the Platform.

 The dry-run is useful for inspecting the results of all the processing that's been performed.
+To suppress all output except for the JSON itself, use the `--quiet` (`-q`) command line option.

 Note that the generated JSON form is a consolidated form of exactly what will be submitted to the API, so will differ in some ways from the JSON form ingested by `yd-submit`.
-Also, in actual API submissions, the Work Requirement and Task Groups are submitted first, and Tasks are added in a subsequent call.
+Also, in actual API submissions, the Work Requirement and Task Groups are submitted first, and Tasks are added in a subsequent call, so the unified JSON document is just a convenience.

 A simple example of the JSON output is shown below, showing a Work Requirement with a single Task Group, containing a single Task.